 2. Jury Perception

 Even if the official standard is “preponderance of the evidence,” the jury’s personal biases and perceptions can influence whether they feel that burden has been met.
-A skilled personal injury lawyer will present evidence in a clear and compelling way, ensuring jurors can easily grasp the core issues.
+Our skilled personal injury attorneys will present evidence in a clear and compelling way, ensuring jurors can easily grasp the core issues.

 3. Settlement Value